You are here:

 How to be an effective parent governor

-The guidance is for governing bodies constituted under the School Governance (Constitution) (England) Regulations 2012, which apply to maintained schools.
+The guidance from Central Bedfordshire Council is for governing bodies constituted under the School Governance (Constitution) (England) Regulations 2012, which apply to maintained schools.
 However, academy governors may still find it useful.

 - Help to decide the priorities for improving the school